gesslar/BeDocs/docs/start/configuration.md

 ### Debug Levels

-The `debugLevel` option accepts values from 0 to 4, with the following meanings:
+The `debugLevel` option accepts values from 0 to 4, with increasing verbosity and detail.

+For more information about debug messages, you can review the exposed [Logger object](/objects/logger) that is available to all actions and hooks.

 | **Level** | **Description**                                                          |
 | :-------: | ------------------------------------------------------------------------ |